 Not that this is going to solve that problem (I’m an Empress, not a magician), but it is helpful to toss in the scientific name early in the conversation to ensure we are speaking the same language and talking about the same thing.

-The other problem plaguing the garden world is websites who make up gardeing advice to try and gain viral traffic.
+The other problem plaguing the garden world is websites who make up gardening advice to try and gain viral traffic.
+We all crave easy answers but sometimes there just aren’t any.
 Bottom line, gardening is not magic: and there are far too many garden myths circulating out there.
+The harm comes when new gardeners get bad advice, struggle, and give up.

 Some of these databases (listed below) are helpful for identifying specific species and cultivars.
 There are also resources for identifying weeds and learning about invasive species.
 Every growing zone faces struggles and it is important to know which plants to avoid and encourage in your area.